AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

    * - deltaH
      - Size of the first and smallest perturbation, :math:`\delta`, that will be added to the diagonal of the KKT matrix to correct for indefiniteness.
      - (double) 1.0e-5
-     - >0.0 [1.e-8,1.e-4]
+     - (>0.0) [1.e-8,1.e-4]
    * - incrH
      - Factor by which a the Hessian perturbation, :math:`\delta`, will be increased when the previous value failed to correct the KKT matrix's inertia.
      - (double) 8.0
-     - >1.0, [4.0,10.0]
+     - (1.0) [4.0,10.0]
    * - decrH
      - Factor by which a the Hessian perturbation, :math:`\delta`, will be decreased each iteration.
      - (double) .33
-     - <1.0 [.1,.5]
+     - (<1.0) [.1,.5]
    * - BoundFraction
      - Fraction of the full step to the boundary that the slack variables or inequality constraint multipliers will take.
 Must be less than 1.0 to prevent slacks and multipliers from becoming negative.
 Values close to one will lead to faster convergence when near the solution but can harm robustness when the initial guess is poor.
      - (double) .98
-     - <1.0 [.95,.999]
+     - (<1.0) [.95,.999]
    * - QPOrderingMode
      - Fill-in reducing applied to the KKT matrix by MKL-Pardiso.
-The default, "METIS", is the METIS nested dissection algorithm and generally results in the best scaling of matrix factorization with the number of threads.
+The default, 'METIS', is the METIS nested dissection algorithm and generally results in the best scaling of matrix factorization with the number of threads.
 The alternative, "MINDEG", the minimum degree algorithm, generally results in faster single threaded factorizations, but does not scale well with thread count.
-Use "AMD" when using Jet and "METIS" otherwise.
+Use "MINDEG" when using Jet and "METIS" otherwise.
      - (string) "METIS"
-     - <["METIS","MINDEG"]
+     - ["METIS","MINDEG"]
    * - PrintLevel
      - Verbosity of the console output.
 0 is full output, and higher values will produce less output.
 Set to 3 or higher for no output.
      - (int) 0
-     - >= 0
+     - [>= 0]

-After defining a problem, and potentially modifying the optimizer settings, an optimization problem interface is used to invoke one of or a sequence of PSIOPT's algorithms.
+After defining a problem, and potentially modifying the optimizer settings, an optimization problem interface is used to invoke one of or a sequence of PSIOPT's algorithms as shown below.
 The optimize algorithm will seek to minimize the objective function and also satisfy the equality and inequality constraints.
 The solve algorithm ignores the objective and attempts only to find a solution to the equality and inequality constraints.
 If you are trying only to solve a system of equations and do not have an objective function, you should almost always use the solve algorithm rather than invoking optimize.
 You may also invoke the solve and optimize algorithms in sequence as shown below.
 For example, it can often be more robust to call solve first when optimizing so that the optimize algorithm will start from a feasible point.
-Additionally,it often happens that the optimize algorithm will be able to minimize the objective function considerably from its initial value, but have difficulty exactly satisfying the optimality and constraint tolerances simultaneously.
+Additionally, it often happens that the optimize algorithm will be able to minimize the objective function considerably from its initial value, but have difficulty exactly satisfying the optimality and constraint tolerances simultaneously.
 In these cases, it is practical to feed this non-converged solution to the solve algorithm in the hopes of finding a nearby solution that satisfies the constraints.
 For the combined call sequences, the function returns the convergence flag of the last algorithm invoked.
 If you need the convergence flag for each specific algorithm, they should be called